Ladislav Troják

-Ladislav Troják (15 June 1914 – 8 November 1948) was the first Slovak ice hockey player in the national team of Czechoslovakia and also the first Slovak hockey player with a title of World Champion (1947 World Championship).
+Ladislav Troják (15 June 1914 – 8 November 1948) was a Slovak ice hockey player.
+On the national team of Czechoslovakia, he was the first Slovak hockey player to win a World Championship (1947 World Championship).
 Troják wore the number 9.

 He died on 8 November 1948 during an aircraft accident over the English Channel, along with five other members of the Czechoslovak national team.
+He was posthumously inducted into the IIHF Hall of Fame in 2011.

 Playing career

 He was a player in the ice hockey teams of ČsŠK Košice (until 1934) and LTC Prague (1934–1948).
-He scored 37-times in 75 games for the national team of Czechoslovakia.
-Ladislav Troják is a member of the Slovak Hockey Hall of Fame since 30 November 2002, the Czech Hockey Hall of Fame since 2008 and the IIHF Hall of Fame since 2011.
+He scored 37 times in 75 games for the national team of Czechoslovakia.
+Ladislav Troják has been a member of the Slovak Hockey Hall of Fame since 30 November 2002, and the Czech Hockey Hall of Fame since 2008.
+He was posthumously inducted into the IIHF Hall of Fame in 2011.

 The new home arena of the ice hockey team of HC Košice – The Steel Aréna – Košice's Ladislav Troják Stadium (open on 24 February 2006) is named in honour of Ladislav Troják.
 His daughter Jana Alexander-Trojak has lived in the United States since 1969.
 She lives in Prescott, Arizona and she is a fan of the NHL Arizona Coyotes.